 Jose Rizal is considered a national hero for his efforts in advocating for reforms against the Spanish government in the 1890s.
 As the Philippine Revolution against the government began raging, Rizal was arrested, imprisoned in Fort Santiago, and convicted of rebellion, sedition, and conspiracy.

-The sentence for his writings was death, and he was executed in what is now Rizal Park, just south of Intramuros.
+The sentence for his writings was death.
+He was executed in what is now Rizal Park, just south of Intramuros.
 Inside the walled city, a shrine of Rizal stands tall in a large grassy area surrounded by Philippine flags.

 There’s no sanitizing of history here – it’s all on display.
 Perhaps the freakiest artifact of all?
 A piece of Rizal’s spinal cord that was hit with a bullet when he was executed by the firing squad.